 Though Danny meets her earlier in the film, he does not introduce himself to Nellie until he has her right outside of Room 205.
 Rather than give his real name, he tells her it is George.
 Within moments, however, he feels so guilty for propositioning her that he reveals his true identity.
 For a detailed breakdown of this scene, I refer you to the always fantastic work of Sheila O’Malley at the Sheila Variations blog.

-First-time winner Alec not only gets a big batch of Southern Creole Bragging Rights, but also a spot in The Mystery Train’s Hobo Jungle.
+First-time winner Alec not only gets a big batch of Southern Creole Bragging Rights, but also a spot among The Mystery Train’s Night Riders.
 An honorable mention also goes out to Gary Wells (AKA Wellsy) for giving the correct answer while Alec’s earlier comment was invisible due to being held for moderation.

 * * *